Grenada–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as an Agreement in Educational and Cultural Cooperation (1981); Agreement for Cooperation in Development (2014) and an Agreement for the Establishment of a Consultation Mechanism in Matters of Common interest.
+Both nations have signed a few bilateral agreements such as an Agreement in Educational and Cultural Cooperation (1981) and an Agreement for Cooperation in Development (2014).
+Each year, the Mexican government offers scholarships for nationals of Grenada to study postgraduate studies at Mexican higher education institutions.

 Trade

-In 2018, trade between Grenada and Mexico totaled US$2.2 million.
-Grenada's main exports to Mexico include: cutting devices and parts; electrical circuits; and typewriter parts.
-Mexico's main exports to Grenada include: organic cleaning products; refrigerators and freezers; and stoves and boilers.
+In 2023, trade between Grenada and Mexico totaled US$6.1 million.
+Grenada's main exports to Mexico include: electrical apparatus for circuits, telephones including mobile phones and valves for pipes and vats.
+Mexico's main exports to Grenada include: furniture, household electronics, iron and non-alloy steel, chemical based products, alcohol and oil.
 Mexican multinational company Cemex operates in Grenada.